olakara/olakara.github.io/_posts/2015-11-04-getting-started-with-nodejs-development.md

 Node.js has a simple module loading system.
 You can simple load a module by require-ing it.
 Here is an example:

-{% highlight javascript linesnos %}
+{% highlight javascript linenos %}
 var http = require('http');
 {% endhighlight %}